Chapter 8 Documentation

 8.1.1 version: 2

 There is a story behind this.
-It is that at the very beginning of dbt development, the structure was very different and inserting version: 2 enabled developers know which version of dbt they were working.
-Don’t expect a version: 3 to come any time soon, but this is just a required necessity.
+It is that at the very beginning of dbt development, the structure was very different and inserting version: 2 enabled developers know which version of dbt they were working with.
+Don’t expect a version: 3 to come any time soon, but writing version: 2 is just the norm but is not mandatory either.

 8.1.2 models

-Remember when we said that a model in dbt is simply a sql file?
-Well, next to the name key which is under this key you specify the name of your sql file, minus the .sql extension.
+Remember when we said that a model in dbt is simply a SQL file?
+Well, next to the name you specify the name of your SQL file, minus the .sql extension.

 8.1.3 description